 19 November 2018

-Under the new directorship of Ms. Isabell Mering, the DAAD Regional Office Cairo’s latest project COSIMENA organised the first Agriculture Cluster event in Sudan where a group of experts and policy makers from Germany, Egypt and Sudan gathered at the University of Khartoum to exchange their expertise on the latest research in the field of agriculture and how this can help Sudan move forward with their agricultural challenges.
+Under the new directorship of Ms. Isabell Mering, COSIMENA (Clusters of Scientific Innovation in the Middle East and North Africa) organised the first Agriculture Cluster event in Sudan on 19 November 2018 where a group of experts and policy makers from Germany, Egypt and Sudan gathered at the University of Khartoum to exchange their expertise on the latest research in the field of agriculture and how this can help Sudan move forward with its agricultural challenges.

-In Sudan, Agriculture is the mainstay of the economy.
-It contributes about 41 per cent of GDP and 80 per cent of exports; it employs more than 65 per cent of the labour force and provides 50 per cent of raw materials for the industrial sector.
-Yet it remains far from achieving its full potential.
-Adding to that, the ongoing challenges in the African continent of water scarcity, this puts a direct threat on food production and translates to a loss of food security.
-According to the UN Economic Commission for Africa and New Partnership for Africa’s Development, “irrigation is key to achieving increased agricultural production that is important for economic development and for attaining food security".
-The doubling of Africa’s irrigated land is currently high on many political agendas, which can potentially be addressed through markets, commodity selection, ownership, land tenure, reliable water storage, and international agreements.
+In Sudan, agriculture is the mainstay of the economy.
+It constitutes about 41 percent of the GDP and 80 percent of all exports; it employs more than 65 percent of the labour force and provides 50 percent of raw materials for the industrial sector.
+Yet it is far from achieving its full potential.
+In addition, the ongoing challenge of water scarcity on the African continent puts a direct threat on food production and translates to a loss of food security.
+According to the UN Economic Commission for Africa and New Partnership for Africa’s Development, “irrigation is key to achieving increased agricultural production that is important for economic development and for attaining food security”.
+Doubling Africa’s irrigated land is currently high on many political agendas.
+It can be addressed through markets, commodity selection, ownership, land tenure, reliable water storage, and international agreements.

-The Expert Session started with a greeting word by Dr. Elhadi Ali Ibrahim, Dean of the Faculty of Agriculture at the University of Khartoum in which he welcomed the DAAD team and the speakers to the campus and stressed on the importance of such events that bridge the academia and research of both countries in order to stimulate further cooperation and joint research.
-This was also in line with what Ms. Isabell Mering stated in her following greeting word where she discussed how the DAAD Regional Office Cairo, which is responsible for both Egypt and Sudan, is working on the scientific front via several formats to contribute positively to the research in this field.
-She explained that through formats like COSIMENA, the DAAD aims to bring together experts from Germany and the Arab countries in events like today to stimulate innovative strategies and scientific collaboration which can leverage the potential of food systems as one example to become the engine of inclusive economic development in rural as well as urban settings.
+The Expert Session started with welcoming words by Dr. Elhadi Ali Ibrahim, Dean of the Faculty of Agriculture at the University of Khartoum, for the DAAD team and the speakers in which he stressed the importance of such events that bridge academia and research of both countries in order to stimulate further cooperation and joint research.
+This was also in line with Ms. Isabell Mering’s welcome address that followed in which she discussed how the DAAD Regional Office Cairo, responsible for both Egypt and Sudan, is working on the scientific front using several approaches to contribute to the research in this field.
+She explained that, through formats like COSIMENA, the DAAD aims to bring together experts from Germany and the Arab countries in events like today’s to stimulate innovative strategies and scientific collaboration to leverage the potential of food systems as one example of how to become the driver of inclusive economic development in rural as well as urban settings.

-The first keynote on Sustainable Agro Eco-Systems in Arid Regions was then held by Mr. Hany El Kateb, a Senior Scientist at the Technical University of Munich (TUM), Germany and an international senior consultant.
-Mr. El Kateb, who is also a Member of the Presidential Advisory Council of Scientists and Experts, first gave an overview about the challenges the world is facing nowadays mainly in the rising number of world population living in unhealthy and unsustainable living conditions.
-He stated how the current natural resources that provide means of survival for the people are now heavily polluted.
-Moreover, the energy resources that have been used by humans in the past are now a huge source of damage for both humans and the environment.
-This has caused a direct imbalance in the ecosystem and its natural diversity.
-In terms of unnatural resources, Mr. El Kateb stated also that it doesn’t help the out of balance distribution of wealth in the world where for example 82 per cent of the wealth generated last year went to the richest 1 per cent of the global population and that 80 per cent of global resource use, including fossil fuels, metals, wood, minerals and others, is used by only 20 per cent of the world population who reside in richer countries.
-This introduction laid the foundation to the main topic on how the solution resides in utilising the appropriate knowledge and technology currently available to man by proper management of the available resources in a sustainable way.
-Mr. El Kateb went on to discuss the five key principles of sustainable farming that need to be in focus for the future of agriculture in both Egypt and Sudan.
-These principles revolved around improving efficiency in the use of resources, direct action to conserve, protect and enhance natural resources in addition to adapting responsible and effective governance mechanisms to maintain sustainable food and agriculture in the region.
-Mr. El Kateb presented his work of research as an example of sustainable strategies for agriculture in arid regions.
-Forest plantations can fulfil numerous ecological roles, the most evident being their CO2 absorption capacity, and wood production.
-They can also be used as a source of renewable energy, can fixate dunes and prevent soil erosion, while protecting human settlements from wind and sand gusts.
-In terms of food security, agroforestry’s largest contribution would be to shield crops from shifting and encroaching desert sands, particularly in the reclaimed lands.
+The first keynote on Sustainable Agroecosystems in Arid Regions was then held by Mr. Hany El Kateb, a senior scientist at the Technical University of Munich (TUM), Germany, and an international senior consultant.
+El Kateb, also a member of the Presidential Advisory Council of Scientists and Experts, first gave an overview of the present global challenges mainly due to the rising share of the world’s population living in unhealthy and unsustainable living conditions.
+He stated that the natural resources currently providing the means of survival for many people are now heavily polluted.
+Moreover, the energy sources used in the past now inflict huge damage on both humanity and the environment causing a direct imbalance in the ecosystem and its natural diversity.
+El Kateb also highlighted the gap in the distribution of wealth in the world: 82 percent of the wealth generated last year went to the richest 1 percent of the global population and 80 percent of global resource use, including fossil fuels, metals, wood, minerals and others, are used by only 20 percent of the world population residing in wealthier countries.
+This introduction laid the foundation for the main topic: a solution based on the use of mankind’s collective knowledge and technology for a sustainable and just management of the resources available.
+El Kateb went on to discuss the five key principles of sustainable farming that need to be the focus of the future of agriculture in both Egypt and Sudan.
+These principles revolve around improved efficiency in the use of resources and direct action to conserve, protect and enhance natural resources in addition to the adoption of responsible and effective governance mechanisms to maintain sustainable food supply and agriculture in the region.
+El Kateb presented his research as a way towards sustainable strategies for agriculture in arid regions.
+Forest plantations can fulfil numerous ecological roles, the most evident being CO2 absorption capacity and wood production.
+They can furthermore supply renewable energy, fixate dunes, prevent soil erosion and protect human settlements from wind and sand gusts.
+In terms of food security, agroforestry’s largest contribution would be to shield crops from shifting and encroaching desert sands particularly in the reclaimed lands.

-Next spoke Dr. Eltahir Harbi, a renowned national consultant on agriculture in Sudan, where he gave a keynote on Precision Farming Technology’s Applications in Sudan.
-Dr. Harbi talked about how smart technology like precision farming has huge potential in a country like Sudan with its vast resources.
-He saw that adapting this technology would combat the current poor productivity and production status and would be able to answer for the high demand for agriculture crops for export and local consumption.
-The keynote of Dr. Harbi came at a contrast with the prior narrative on the best way forward for agriculture in the region, where Dr. Harbi advocated for adopting the latest technologies as an investment priority as opposed to focusing on achieving optimal efficiency with old school farming techniques that haven’t been sufficient so far.
+Dr. Eltahir Harbi, a renowned national consultant on agriculture in Sudan, then gave a keynote talking about the huge potential of smart technology like precision farming in a country like Sudan with its vast resources.
+He saw that the adoption of this technology would combat the current poor productivity and production status and provide an answer to the high demand for agricultural crops for export and local consumption.
+Harbi’s keynote contrasted with the earlier speech on the best way forward for agriculture in the region because Harbi advocated adopting the latest technologies as an investment priority as opposed to the focus on optimal efficiency with old-school farming techniques that haven’t been sufficient so far.

-The series of talks prior to the panel discussion was concluded by Dr. Asia Adlan from University of Khartoum, who talked about her work on Technology Needs Assessment (TNA) for adaptation to climate change in Sudan.
-The Technology Needs Assessment Project is done based on the agreement signed between the Republic of Sudan represented by the Higher Council for Environment and Natural Resources (HCENR) and the United Nations Environmental Program (UNEP) Risoe Centre (URC), Denmark, and supported by the Global Environmental Facility (GEF) grant financing.
-TNA is a tool through which several countries could identify the most applicable technology required for adapting and mitigating to climate change.
+Dr. Asia Adlan from the University of Khartoum concluded the series of talks prior to the panel discussion with a talk on her work on Technology Needs Assessment (TNA) for adaption to climate change in Sudan.
+The TNA project is based on an agreement signed between the Republic of Sudan represented by the Higher Council for Environment and Natural Resources (HCENR), the United Nations Environmental Program (UNEP) and the Risoe Centre (URC), Denmark, and is supported by grants from the Global Environmental Facility (GEF).
+TNA is a tool through which several countries can identify the most applicable technology required for adapting to and mitigating climate change.